PEC-CSS/Coding-contests/coDecode_2022/Editorial/F_TLEorMLE.md

 `Time Complexity:` $O(max \cdot \sqrt{max} \cdot log_2(max))$, where $max$ denote the max element of array $A$.

+  **NOTE:** Due the extra $log(max)$ factor this solution might give MLE verdict if you use a 2-D DP array.
+To get AC you must do memory optimisations.
+You can checkout the implementation for further details regarding optimisation.

 </details>

 #### [`CPP Setter`](./../Codes/F_TLEorMLE_Setter.cpp)